We’ve recently updated Web of Science alerting to make it more flexible and easier to use.

-The Marked List page displays the records that you marked from either the Results page or the Full Record page.
+The Marked List page stores records selected from your search results.
 After marking records, you can save your Marked List and return to it later.
 Save up to 50 Marked Lists with up to 50,000 records per list.
 In order to save, you must be logged into your Web of Science personal profile.

 Saving Your Search & Setting Alerts